 If you’re a professional car detailer or you often clean cars, having a tool such as a steam cleaner is essential, not only for door jambs but for many other tasks.
 They aren’t as expensive as they used to be, so buying one won’t be a huge expense.

-For instance, Bissel SteamShot (check the price on Amazon now) is a fantastic and pretty cheap steamer that’s great for both beginners and professionals in the car detailing world.
+From my experience, Bissel SteamShot is a fantastic and pretty cheap steamer that’s great for both beginners and professionals in the car detailing world.

 Frequently Asked Questions